jkelleyrtp/cargo-debugger/README.md

-# cdb: easily launch rust executables with vscode's debugger
+# cargo-debugger: easily launch rust executables with vscode's debugger

-`cdb` is a simple CLI tool that launches your cargo build with the vscode debugger attached.
+`cargo-debugger` is a simple CLI tool that launches your cargo build with the vscode debugger attached.

 ![demo.gif](/assets/demo.gif)